-Most of the fonts that we use, come with different font weights.
+Most of the fonts that you use, come with different font weights.
 The ones you might have come across frequently are bold and normal (or regular).
-In this article, we will explore different font weights available in CSS and learn what those weights imply visually.
+In this article, you will learn about different font weights available in CSS and what they imply visually.

 Font Weight Declaration in CSS

-In CSS, we have the following weight values that we can declare for a font (given, of course, that the font family actually has those weight variants / faces otherwise the font weight is substituted):
+In CSS, the following weight values can be declared for a font (given, of course, that the font family actually has those weight variants / faces otherwise the font weight is substituted):

 A few things answered that you may be wondering: